-Just one in ten parents believe nurseries and childminders are properly funded, new survey shows
+1 in 10 parents believe nurseries are properly funded

 Just one in ten parents believe that current levels of early years funding are enough to enable nurseries, pre-schools and childminders in England to remain financially sustainable, a new survey conducted by the All-Party Parliamentary Group on Childcare and Early Education has found.